WHO IS CARLA TO HARRY STYLES? Everything You Need to Know

 Why Is It Called Carla’s Song Specifically?

+Good question, because as we mentioned, Carla’s name does not actually appear anywhere in the lyrics.
+So why name the song after her?
 The answer comes from what happened next that evening.
 After playing “Bridge Over Troubled Water,” Harry also played Carla his personal favourite Simon and Garfunkel song: “Kathy’s Song.”
 And it was that title, the idea of naming a song after someone as a quiet, personal tribute, that planted the seed.
-As Her Campus explained, Harry was inspired by the tradition of “Kathy’s Song” to write his own version of that kind of dedication.
+Also, Harry was inspired by the tradition of “Kathy’s Song” to write his own version of that kind of dedication.
 A song named for a person, about a moment, carrying a meaning that only the two of them fully understand.

 The result is “Carla’s Song.”
 And it closes the album.